nshenderov/strapi-plugin-ckeditor/README.md

 git clone git@github.com:nshenderov/strapi-plugin-ckeditor.git src/plugins/strapi-plugin-ckeditor
 ```

-Let's add an entry inside `./package.json` file so, we won't need to use `yarn` inside plugin itself.
+Add an entry inside the `./package.json` file so we won't need to use yarn inside the plugin itself:

 ```
 "workspaces": ["./src/plugins/strapi-plugin-ckeditor"]